 What other projects are you working on?

-I’m currently working on a novel tentatively titled “Scavenger” at the moment as well as a plethora of Twine games.
+I’m currently working on a novel tentatively titled “Scavenger” at the moment as well as a project that is in its alpha phase (I’ll give more details about this once we’re further into development).
 I am also working on my thesis, which is about the merging of ludology and narratology in video games.
-I’m also working on a video game with a few friends.
-More details about that will be given once we’re further into development.